asavinov/lambdo/README.md

 * **No difference between features and models.** Lambdo unifies feature engineering and machine learning so that a workflow involves many feature definitions and many machine learning algorithms.
 It is especially important for deep learning where abstract intermediate features have to be learned.
 * **One workflow for both prediction and training.** Lambdo nodes combine applying a transformation with training its model so that nodes of a workflow can be re-trained when required.
 This also guarantees that the same features will be used for both learning phase and prediction phase.
 * **Columns first.**] Lambdo workflow use column operations along with table operations which makes many operations much simpler.
-* **User-defined functions for extensibility.** Lambdo relies on user-defined functions which can be as simple as format conversion and as complex as deep learning networks.
+* **User-defined functions for extensibility.** Lambdo relies on user-defined functions which can be as simple as format conversion and as complex as deep neural networks.
 * **Analysis of time-series and forecasting made easy.** Lambdo makes time series analysis much simpler by providing many using mechanisms like column families (for example, several moving averages with different window sizes), window-awareness (generation of windows is a built-in function), pre-defined functions for extracting goals.
 * **As flexible as programming and as easy as IDE.** Lambdo is positioned between (Python) programming and interactive environments (like KNIME)